numra-saeed/webhooks/README.md

 ## Unit Testing
 1. Unit tests are already added in the code for payment module
 2. Run npm run test to run the test cases results
 2. I also created a github action to see whether the changes are build & tested successfully.
- You can also check there whether tests are working fine or not.

 ## Manual Testing
 For manual testing you can use following two endpoints: